Skip to Content

 Filing and Reporting

-Each state has its own excise tax requirements, reporting and deadlines.
-Excise taxes are calculated on the volume of alcohol sold and are levied at both the federal and state levels, meaning that high ABV spirits are taxed more heavily than say, an IPA.
+Each state has its own excise tax requirements, reporting, and deadlines.
+Excise taxes are calculated on the volume of alcohol sold and are levied at the federal and state levels.
+This means that high-ABV spirits are taxed more heavily than, say, an IPA.
 By knowing your excise tax obligations, you can properly set prices in the state.

-Generally, excise taxes are paid by the “first party to own the product in a state,” which typically implies the distributor.
-But that is not a universal rule, so spirits producers distributing interstate should be cognizant of any situation where they would be required to remit excise tax themselves.
+Generally, excise taxes are paid by the "first party to own the product in a state," which typically implies the distributor.
+However, that is not a universal rule, so spirits producers distributing interstate should be aware of any situations where they would be required to remit excise tax themselves.

 Many states require suppliers to file reports that outline their sales to in-state wholesalers.
-These reports outline what was sold, when and to whom, typically on a monthly basis.
-Some states require copies of all invoices, while others simply want to know the total volume sold.
-Keeping tabs on the specific requirements in each territory where you do business, whether manually or via a software solution, is essential for comply with three-tier distribution regulations.
+These reports outline what was sold, when, and to whom, typically on a monthly basis.
+Some states require copies of all invoices, while others require the total volume sold to be reported.
+Keeping tabs on the specific requirements in each territory where you do business, whether manually or via a software solution, is essential for compliance with three-tier distribution regulations.

-For more information on the common distribution rules — and how each state applies them, check out these Distribution Rules by State.
+For more information on the standard distribution rules and how each state applies them, refer to the Distribution Rules by State.

 Written By: Sovos ShipCompliant